fpco/terraform-aws-foundation/examples/kops-with-vpc/README.md

 # Example to test the Kops workflow with an existing VPC on AWS

+**Motivation:** To make it easier to deploy a `kubernetes` cluster into an existing infrastructure, as against having `kops` manage it.
+Especially, in cases where the infrastructure needs to be shared for other applications.

 ## Summary

 We first use `terraform` to create: